kevincrane/mailarep/README.md

 -----
 ### Notes:
 - This project was inspired by the recent NSA/PRISM leaks.
-My emails to my representatives and Obama felt ineffectual, and I wanted to make it easier to let my voice be heard through a more meaningful channel.
+My emails to my representatives and the president felt ineffectual, and I wanted to make it easier to let my voice be heard through a more meaningful channel.
 - This is also doubling as a learning experience for me, teaching me:
   - Full-stack web development
   - Site design